theo-armour/agenda/2-3-peeps-folders/phyllis-wedvick.md

 * https://www.pastheritage.org/inv/invF/forest345.html
 * 2025-05-04 ~ Peer died

+## 2025-07-25

+Today was one of those days when you know it's good to be alive.
+A half a dozen or so things, perhaps more, happened that were unusual, special, and electric.

+Now here I am, sitting down late at night, trying to write a message to you.

+If I had a pretty wonderful day, and I assume that your day was not as nice, what am I supposed to say?

+I can say I care.
+I know I have said that before, and I can say it again. and I can say it in different ways.
+I know how you feel.
+I am thinking of you and all the other ways we can say that we are caring for somebody.

+Ah!
+I think what's interesting is that I'm comparing my day with the way I assume your day went.

+Or even worse, by saying I had a wonderful day, I am virtue or social signaling in some way.

+How does one communicate with another person who is in a completely different life?

+I ask: How does happy talk to unhappy?
+But that is not a good thing to ask.
+What do you think I can say that shares my life and yet responds to your life?

+Cheers, maybe

 ## 2025-07-24

 How well do you play the piano?
 Have you ever performed?